65487123/zprpc/README-EN.md

     You can also configure the number of connections to the connection pool for each instance.
     Example: connetionPoolSize: 2
     Without configuration, the number in the default connection pool is one.
 That is, the consumer communicates with all services in a certain service instance through this connection, but there will be no blockage.
+    It is recommended not to configure the number of connections in the connection pool and use the default connection pool of a single connection.
+Because the client opens just one Reactor, that is, there is only one thread to serve all connections, and multiple connections do not make much sense
     9.Get the proxy object, through the proxy object you can initiate a remote call, just like calling a local method ServiceFactory.getServiceBean(String serviceId,Class interfaceCls);
     serviceId is the unique id of the service, and interfaceCls is the Class object of the interface.
 Return an instance and force it to be an